 The Story Behind Friendship Lamps

-Friendship Lamps were created by husband/wife team John and Vanessa.
-John wanted a way to connect with his family members who are spread out across the US and Canada.
-With a background as an engineer, new media artist, and professional musician, he explored how technology could be used in a beautiful way to allow his family to connect wordlessly.
+Friendship Lamps grew out of John’s desire for connection.
+He wanted a way to connect with his family members who are spread out across the US and Canada.
+With a background as an engineer, new media artist, and professional musician, John explored how technology could be used in a beautiful way to allow his family to connect wordlessly.
 He delivered the very first Friendship Lamps to them on Christmas 2014.

 Also on Christmas morning 2014, John proposed to Vanessa.
 Together, they made the first Friendship Lamps in their basement.
 After receiving positive feedback from family members and others, John decided to broaden the reach of Friendship Lamps by developing the product commercially.
 Then others might also enjoy a meaningful way to communicate with their loved ones.